tristanwc/hydra-package/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Hydra Rounded Box consist of a modifiable container widget including user defined properties
+Hydra Package consist of a modifiable widgets used in Hydra Desktop that allows developers to modify parameters to their choosing.

 ## Features

-Properties you can modify:
+Widgets you can modify:
- - height
- - width
- - addedWidget
- - boxColor
- - borderRadius
+ - Template Cells

 ## Getting started